Southeast Arizona Rare Bird Alert

 The gravel pit at the south end of Renaissance Ave may be viewed from outside the fence, but do not enter the pit.
 Similarly, the fields at the intersection of nearby Indian Agency Rd/Los Reales Rd. may be viewed from the road, but the pit is posted “No Trespassing”.

-GREEN VALLEY WRF – Apparently now open after a long closure due to COVID19 restrictions – hours are either 7am-2pm or 7am-3pm and it is open daily instead of weekends only as before.
+GREEN VALLEY WRF – hours are variable, either 7am-2pm or 7am-3:30pm and it is open daily instead of only weekends as before.
 Protocol for visiting when open: use the call box at the gate, follow the signs for parking, and stay away from buildings and construction equipment.
 If you’d like to call ahead, you can try at 520-625-0025.
 Map

 PATAGONIA – Patagonia Ranch Estates has posted signs that say “No Hunting – No Camping – No Parking” but birders may continue to look along Circulo Montana for grassland sparrows according to Alan Schmierer (July 2017).
 This is the neighborhood on the west side of the Patagonia Lake State Park entrance road.